-In addition to XLA patients recognized by mutations
+In addition to XLA patients recognized by

-BTK the autosomal in gene, recessive agammaglobulinemia (ARA) occurs in 10% of XLA patients with a clinical phenotype but no mutation in the BTK gene.
-ARA is a genetically heterogeneous disorder identified by a profound decrease in all antibody classes and a lack of peripheral B cells (13, 24) caused by mutation in the m heavy chain, Iga (CD79A), Igb (CD79B), 15 (IGGL1), B-cell linker protein (BLNK), subunits of phosphoinositide 3kinase (phosphatidylinositol 3-kinase regulatory, phosphatidylinositol-3-kinase delta, and phosphatase and tensin homolog), and transcription factor E47 (transcription factor 3) (27).
+mutations in the BTK gene, autosomal recessive agammaglobulinemia (ARA) occurs in 10% of XLA patients with a clinical phenotype but no mutation in the BTK gene.
+ARA is a genetically heterogeneous disorder identified by a profound decrease in all antibody classes and a lack of peripheral B cells (13, 24) caused by mutation in the m heavy chain, Iga (CD79A), Igb (CD79B), 15 (IGGL1), B-cell linker protein (BLNK), subunits of phosphoinositide 3-kinase (phosphatidylinositol 3-kinase regulatory, phosphatidylinositol-3-kinase delta. and phosphatase and tensin homolog). and transcription factor E47 (transcription factor 3) (27).